iifl-logo

 The performance of Non-Independent Directors (including the chairperson) and the Board as whole was also evaluated by the Independent Directors at the separate meeting of Independent Directors of the Company.
 The Directors expressed their satisfaction with the evaluation process.

-Policy on Directors appointment and remuneration the policy on Nomination and Remuneration is attached separately as an Annexure III to this Report.
+Policy on Directors appointment and remuneration the policy on Nomination and Remuneration is attached separately as an Annexure E to this Report.

 FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS

 The Directors are regularly informed during meetings of the Board and Committees on the business strategy, business activities, manufacturing operations, regulatory updates etc. The Directors when they are appointed are given a detailed orientation on the Company, industry, regulatory matters, business & financial matters, human resource matters and corporate social responsibility.
-The details of Familiarization programmes provided to the Independent Directors of the Company are available on the Companys website https://www.dharmajcrop.com/ investors-disclosures-under-regulation-46-and-62-of-sebi-lodr-regulations-2015/ Key policies.
+The details of Familiarization programmed provided to the Independent Directors of the Company are available on the Companys website https:// www.dharmajcrop.com/investor/key-policies/.

-Hence, no remuneration was received by the directors of the Company from the Holding or Subsidiary Company.
+No remuneration was received by the directors of the Company from its Wholly Owned Subsidiary Company.

 DIRECTORS RESPONSIBILITY STATEMENT

-Based on the framework of internal financial controls and compliance systems established and maintained by the Company, audits conducted by the Internal, Statutory, Cost and Secretarial Auditors, including audit of the internal financial controls over financial reporting by the Statutory Auditors and the reviews performed by Management and the relevant Board Committees, including the Audit Committee, the Board is of the opinion that the Companys internal financial controls were adequate and operating effectively during FY 2023-24.
-Accordingly, pursuant to Sections 134(3)(c) and 134(5) of the Act, the Directors, to the best of their knowledge and ability, confirm that for the year ended March 31, 2024: (i) in the preparation of the annual accounts, the applicable accounting standards have been followed and that there are no material departures;
+Based on the framework of internal financial controls and compliance systems established and maintained by the Company, audits conducted by the Internal, Statutory, Cost and Secretarial Auditors, including audit of the internal financial controls over financial reporting by the Statutory Auditors and the reviews performed by Management and the relevant Board Committees, including the Audit Committee, the Board is of the opinion that the Companys internal financial controls were adequate and operating effectively during Financial Year 2024-25.
+Accordingly, pursuant to Sections 134(3)(c) and 134(5) of the Act, the Directors, to the best of their knowledge and ability, confirm that for the year ended March 31, 2025: • in the preparation of the annual accounts, the applicable accounting standards have been followed and that there are no material departures;

-(ii) they have selected such accounting policies and applied them consistently and made judgements and estimates that are reasonable and prudent, so as to give a true and fair view of the state of affairs of the Company at the end of the financial year viz., March 31, 2024 and of the profit of the Company for that period;
+• they have selected such accounting policies and applied them consistently and made judgements and estimates that are reasonable and prudent, so as to give a true and fair view of the state of affairs of the Company at the end of the financial year viz., March 31, 2025 and of the profit of the Company for that period;

-(vi) they have devised proper systems to ensure compliance the provisions of all applicable laws and that such systems are adequate and operating effectively.
+• they have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems are adequate and operating effectively.

 INTERNAL FINANCIAL CONTROL

-The Companys internal financial control framework is aligned with the regulatory requirements of its industry and is commensurate with the size and nature of its business.
-However, Dharmaj is in the process of formalizing & implementing well-defined processes, systems and policies to safeguard its assets and ensure business continuity.
-The Company is also working towards defining & documenting all internal financial controls, which will further improve internal control systems.
-The Company has already implemented ERP systems towards automating control transactions.
-The Internal Audit function undertakes the responsibility of determining the efficacy of controls on a regular basis.
-All reports are submitted to the Audit Committee for further actions.
+The Company is undergoing a comprehensive revamp of its internal financial control framework in line with regulatory requirements of its industry, and in alignment with the size and nature of its business.
+It is in the process of formalizing and implementing well-defined processes, systems, and policies to safeguard assets and support business continuity.
+The Company is also working on defining and documenting all internal financial controls, further strengthening its internal control systems.

 FRAUD REPORT